Mid West Clean Energy Project

 Project description

-In 2022 Pilot Energy initiated the MWCEP to leverage its existing operational asset base into the production of clean energy.
-The MWCEP is a clean ammonia export project aiming to produce up to 1.2 million tonnes per annum of clean ammonia from 220,000 tonnes per annum of hydrogen production, with a targeted production start date of 2027.
+- The Ammonia Export plant is a clean ammonia export project aiming to produce up to 1 million tonnes per annum of clean ammonia from up to 175,000 tonnes per annum of hydrogen production, with a targeted production start date of 2029.

-The project includes a fully integrated CCS operation through the conversion of the operating Cliff Head offshore oil field.
-Carbon capture and storage enables the production of blue hydrogen with the proposed hydrogen production technology integrating the production of green hydrogen and ammonia.
+- The Cliff Head Carbon Storage Facility is a fully integrated CO2 storage operation through the conversion of the operating Cliff Head offshore oil field (which is located 120 kilometres south of Geraldton, 12 kilometres off the mid-west coast of Western Australia).
+Carbon capture and storage enables the production of blue hydrogen and ammonia.
 The project would be designed to incorporate the supply of hydrogen into the Western Australian domestic market.